-Revealing the breadth of European ETF market activity and volumes should mean that European investors have
+Revealing the breadth of European ETF market activity and volumes means that European investors have

 markets.
 Add to this the convenience of local trading hours and European-listed UCITS ETFs should stack

 Trend 3 - Fees & Value

-As individual investors take more responsibility for their own portfolios, they are understandably focussed on costs,
+As individual investors take more ownership of their portfolios, they are understandably focussed on costs,

 fees and value.
-The move towards “all-in” fee disclosure under MiFID II is predicted to make it easier for both institutional
+The move towards “all-in” fee disclosure under MiFID II makes it easier for both institutional

 typically priced at far lower levels than traditional funds with equivalent exposures.
-For example, according to Hargreaves Lansdown, the Virgin FTSE All-Share Tracker Fund has a net ongoing charge of 1%, in contrast the Vanguard FTSE UK All Share Index
+For example, the Halifax

+FTSE 100 UK Tracker has a net ongoing charge of 1%, in contrast the Vanguard FTSE UK All Share Index

-ETF, which provides exactly the same exposure, at an ongoing charge of just 0.08% .
+ETF, which provides exactly the same exposure, at an ongoing charge of just 0.09% .
+That is the exact

 With the information to compare the costs of core portfolio exposures such as FTSE 100, MSCI Emerging

 Why buy an apple for £1 when you can buy one from the next stall for 10p?

 Intense media coverage of asset management fees has led many investors to examine the attritional

-over an individual’s lifetime investment journey and £1,000,000’s of assets to an institutional portfolio.
-If investors were confident that these fees represented good value, there wouldn’t be an issue, but more awareness of active under performance and benchmark
+over an individual’s lifetime investment journey and £1,000,000’s of assets to an institutional portfolio –

+value, there wouldn’t be an issue, but more awareness of active under performance and benchmark

 hugging has meant that many investors are declining to pay for consistent failure or expensive tracking.
 To

 paraphrase Churchill, “Never has so much been paid to so few by so many for so little result.”